MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Grant-CsExternalAccessPolicy.md

 ## INPUTS

-###
+### Microsoft.Rtc.Management.AD.UserIdParameter
 String value or Microsoft.Rtc.Management.ADConnect.Schema.ADUser object.

 Grant-CsExternalAccessPolicy accepts pipelined input of string values representing the Identity of a user account.
 The cmdlet also accepts pipelined input of user objects.

-### Microsoft.Rtc.Management.AD.UserIdParameter

-###
-String value or Microsoft.Rtc.Management.ADConnect.Schema.ADUser object.
-The Grant-CsExternalAccessPolicy cmdlet accepts pipelined input of string values representing the Identity of a user account.
-The cmdlet also accepts pipelined input of user objects.

 ## OUTPUTS

-###
+### Output types
 By default, Grant-CsExternalAccessPolicy does not return a value or object.
-However, if you include the PassThru parameter, the cmdlet will return instances of the Microsoft.Rtc.Management.ADConnect.Schema.OCSUserOrAppContact object.

-### System.Object

-###
-By default, the Grant-CsExternalAccessPolicy cmdlet does not return a value or object.
 However, if you include the PassThru parameter, the cmdlet will return instances of the Microsoft.Rtc.Management.ADConnect.Schema.OCSUserOrAppContact object.

 ## NOTES